mrmoleje/olympics-rmarkdown-to-word/README.md

-# Olympics Rmarkdown to word
+# Olympics R Markdown to word

 Using data from the Olympics this repo gives an example of how to create a simple word document using R Markdown.